 You’ve worked hard and saved diligently, hoping to leave something behind for your children.
 And while you may love you son- or daughter-in-law like your own child, it can be natural to wonder if there are ways to ensure the wealth you pass on stays with your own child.

 While the topic may initially seem jarring, a number of parents ask questions about how to prevent their son in law from getting their inheritance.
 Others wonder how to leave money to their son but not his wife.

 If you have concerns about your child’s spouse, these can be important questions because without proper planning, once you pass assets to your child outright, their spouse typically has an equal legal right to those assets.

 But there are ways to prevent your son in law from getting your inheritance or to leave money to your son, but not his wife.

 One of the easiest ways to shield your assets is to pass them to your child through a trust.
 The trust can be created today if you want to give money to your child now, or it can be created in your will and go into effect after you are gone.

 The trust can receive investment assets and can be named beneficiary of your retirement accounts and/or life insurance.

-The terms of the trust will direct the trustee how much of the income and principal should be distributed to or for the benefit of your daughter.
-In order to minimize the access your daughter’s spouse might have, the trust can direct the trustee to pay expenses for your daughter rather than make cash distributions directly to her.
+The terms of the trust will direct the trustee how much of the income and principal should be distributed to or for the benefit of your son or daughter.
+In order to minimize the access your child’s spouse might have, the trust can direct the trustee to pay expenses for your child rather than make cash distributions directly to him or her.